persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

   - ci-cd
   - c#
   - rest-api
+  - vite
 ---

 ASP.NET Core 2.2 REST API with C# consuming from a Vue 3 client using JWT Authentication for Login

-The Vue 3 Client is hosted at GitHub Pages
+The Vue 3 Client is hosted at GitHub Pages using Vite as Build Tool

 The API is hosted at Microsoft Azure App Service - using .NET 8  in azure-pipeline